nazmulidris/giphy-viewer-kotlin/README.md

 - **State.kt** contains sealed classes that represent various events and state representations that are used throughout the app.

+- **Util.kt** contains a set of extension function expressions and typedefs that are used throughout the app.

+- **MyViewModel.kt** contains the AndroidViewModel that holds the data that's loaded from the network service, and also exposes the network service end points to the rest of the app.

+- **RecyclerViewManager.kt** contains the RecyclerView data adapter, RowViewModel implementation, and configuration w/ the StaggeredGridLayoutManager.
+It also hooks into the ViewModel's observable to react to changes in the underlying data (as a result of network service request being made from various parts of the app).

 - **NetworkService.kt** contains the classes that connect to web services to load data over the network (GiphyClient SDK).